Kong/kongponents/docs/components/select.md

 Use this slot to customize appearance of the selected item that appears when the `KSelect` dropdown is not activated.
 If present, the slot content takes precedence over the [reuseItemTemplate](#reuseitemtemplate) prop.

 ::: tip TIP
-You can use the `.k-select-selected-item-label` class within the slot to leverage preconfigured styles for selected item title which you're then free to customize.
+You can use the `.selected-item-label` class within the slot to leverage preconfigured styles for selected item title which you're then free to customize.
 :::

 <ClientOnly>